How to Estimate the Cost of Cloud Migration

 The Cost of Moving to a Cloud Environment by Milestones

-Before launching a cloud data migration project, you have to take all the pitfalls into account, develop a data migration strategy and foresee the associated risks.
+Before launching a cloud data migration project or building a cloud-based architecture for apps from scratch, you have to take all the pitfalls into account, develop a data migration strategy and foresee the associated risks.
 Feel free to use our dedicated guide as your starting point.

 The first step is choosing the type of cloud solution that suits your business.
 There are public, private, and hybrid clouds, and the features of each one can be tailored to the business specifics.

 Next, you have to choose a cloud service model and only then proceed with cost allocation and distribution.
 In a nutshell, data migration means switching from capital expenditures (CapEx) to operational expenditures (OpEx).

 In most cases, the latter model is always more feasible since you are moving from traditional hardware and software ownership to an as-a-Service model, which may cover Software as a Service, Infrastructure as a Service, Platform as a Service, and Artificial Intelligence as a Service.
 Compared to these models, traditional hardware requires much more investment in its purchasing or paying software license fees.